 It may help to consider the possible levels of contamination with the contamination from natural sources.
 In the graph below I have plotted the relative contribution of arsenic from natural and fluoridating chemicals in the treated Hamilton City (NZ) water.
 Arsenic is commonly mentioned by opponents of fluoridation.

 The source water for Hamilton (Waikato River) contains arsenic from natural sources usually 2 or 3 times the maximum acceptable value (MAV) for drinking water (10 ppb As) (McLaren and Kim 1995). (ppb = parts per billion).
 In the figure the first bar represents river water arsenic content just under 30 ppb.
 After treatment up to 90% of the arsenic is removed so that it does not exceed the MAV (here 3 ppb) – red horizontal line.
-However, the contribution from fluoridation chemicals used (assuming about 2 ppm As in the FSA – the last batch used in Hamilton had 0.4 ppm As) is miniscule compared with that from natural sources (0.15 ppb).
+However, the contribution from fluoridation chemicals used (assuming about 2 ppm As in the FSA – the last batch used in Hamilton had 0.4 ppm As) is miniscule (about 0.01 ppb) compared with that from natural sources.
+Too small to show in the above graph.

 Seems to me rather silly to argue against treating Hamilton water with fluoridating chemicals because they are “contaminated” with arsenic while ignoring the much large contribution of arsenic from the source Waikato River water.